-Young Vic performances are on the campus of Roland Park Country School, 5204 Roland Avenue in Baltimore, Maryland.
+Young Vic performances are on the campus of Gilman School, 5407 Roland Avenue in Baltimore, Maryland.

 The auditorium is air conditioned and while we try to ensure that everyone is comfortable, some patrons may want to bring a light sweater or jacket.

-All performances are enhanced with projected surtitles above the auditorium stage.
+All performances are enhanced with surtitles of the lyrics projected above the auditorium stage.

 It's a lot of fun staging a theatrical production.
 And a lot of work too!
 We always need volunteers for ushering, stage crew, social media and more.
-Please fill out our brief volunteer form.
+Interested?
+Reach us by using our contact form.